yunabe/lgo/README.md

 The packages you want to use in lgo must be prebuilt and installed into `$LGOPATH` by `lgo install` command.
 Please make sure to run `lgo install` after you fetch a new package with `go get` command.

+## Update go version
+Please run `lgo install --clean` after you update `go` version.

+`lgo install` installs prebuilt packages into `$LGOPATH`.
+When you update `go` version, you need to reinstall these prebuilt packages with the newer `go` because binary formats of prebuilt packages may change in the newer version of go.

 ## Display HTML and images
 To display HTML and images in lgo, use [`_ctx.Display`](https://godoc.org/github.com/yunabe/lgo/core#LgoContext).
 See [the example of `_ctx.Display`](http://nbviewer.jupyter.org/github/yunabe/lgo/blob/master/examples/basics.ipynb#Display) in an example notebook